Diving with Baby / Infants

 Splashing

-This exercise can be done either at home in the bathtub or in a very shallow pool.
-Often, pools have a staircase, and the top step is usually just a few centimeters below the water's surface.
-This spot is ideal for the exercise, as long as the staircase is wide enough for others to pass by.
-The exercise itself is quite simple.
-Sit down with your toddler and splash around a little.
-Lightly drum on the water and sprinkle it upwards so that a few droplets land on your child's face.
-This playful exercise helps the child gradually get accustomed to the water.
+Sit with your toddler in the bathtub or on a very shallow pool step — the top step, just below the surface, is ideal if there is room for others to pass.
+Splash around together: lightly drum on the water and sprinkle it upward so a few droplets land on your child's face.
+This playful exercise helps the child gradually get used to the water.

 Watering Can Readiness Test